“…No, not a bad dream, a good reality”- Subaru Natsuki

 So we first need to define an ubermensch.
 To reduce it to an INCREDIBLE degree (seriously read some tvtropes and then actual Nietzsche to get a proper more in-depth understanding) it is a person who overcomes the thought experiment of time as a flat circle, thereby choosing to come to terms with a reality that never gets better and is ones worst possible dream, and continues to go on to embrace living and enjoy this life over and over again.
 Now I don’t know if this was consciously thought-out by the author or if it’s a coincidence but this is EXACTLY what Subaru does in the story!
 He even say’s so himself! (see quote at the top)

-Now admittedly it’s not actually one to one comparable but it’s pretty damn close considering allllllll the things Subaru has to change to change the time line and the personal evolution he must go through to do so.
+Now admittedly it’s not actually one to one comparable but it’s pretty damn close considering allllllll the things Subaru has to change in order to change the timeline and the personal evolution he must go through to do so.
 And he is a better person as a result.
 He has become the ubermensch.

 But that’s all I have to say about That topic (its admittedly a sore spot for me).
 Please check out my other post about re:zero and expectations where I explain more why I think he is the ubermensch.
 Next week comes the ethical boxing match so stay tuned for that!
 And check out my man jeko’s comment on zeroreq011’s post to get a hint of what’s to come next week!